 Pursuant to Sections 10.554(1)(i)5.b. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures for the CRA.
 It is management's responsibility to monitor the CRA's financial condition, and our financial condition assessment was based in part on representations made by management and review of financial information provided by same.
 The financial condition assessment was performed as of the fiscal year end.

 Section 10.554(1)(i)2., Rules of the Auditor General, requires that we communicate any recommendations to improve financial management.
-In connection with our audit, we did identify an item as MW2023-01, in the accompanying Schedule of Findings and Responses.
+In connection with our audit, we did not have any such recommendations.